appeltel/infra/README.md

 The inventory is at present static and requires manual spinup of the nodes and manual DNS setup.

+**DISCLAIMER!!!**

+Under normal circumstances I would consider it a very bad idea to make a repository such as this public, as it provides a detailed blueprint for hackers to attack one's services.
+However, this infrastructure exists only for personal demonstration and learning purposes, contains no sensitive information, and is of no commercial value.

 ## Why

 I manage a tiny personal cloud infrastructure as a learning and